Offirmo/offirmo-monorepo/stack--2022/3-advanced--browser/css--reset/README.md

 What we want:
 * ideally we want a pure reset bringing all browsers/os to the same common denominator WITHOUT introducing opinions or "recommended"
-* we won't come up with new styles, we'll settle on the most rational from all the big 3 browsers
+* we won't come up with new styles, we'll settle on the most rational from any of the big 3 browsers
-* "sane defaults" should NOT be included, such recommended styles should be built upon the reset in a separated sheet
+* "sane defaults" should NOT be included, such recommended styles should be built upon the reset in a **separated** stylesheet
-* however this common denominator should display properly a semantic HTML (thus adding a few styles can be acceptable)
+  * however this common denominator should display properly a semantic HTML (thus adding a few styles can be acceptable if not handled by the any default stylesheet)
 * deprecated elements and browsers/os should no longer be included
 * should be unit tested with visual regression